ShivamSingh22/AI_Image_Generator-mern/README.md

 Now go to frontend directory and type npm install in your terminal npm run dev to start react project

-go to localhost:3000 to view the whole web application
+go to localhost:8080 to view the whole web application

-## Features

-### Create-post Page

-Challenge your imagination, give a prompt and click Generate.
+#Challenge your imagination, give a prompt and click Generate.

 ![App Screenshot](https://res.cloudinary.com/dhaoxpvz2/image/upload/v1678771242/Screenshot_2023-03-14_at_10.20.52_AM_wbfirq.png)